 Buffer yard Type 3 shall include a minimum setback of twenty-five (25) feet in addition to the yard setback otherwise required by this Ordinance.
 In addition, a row of deciduous canopy trees shall be planted parallel to the property line within the buffer yard with one (1) tree placed every twenty (20) feet along the boundary between the subject and adjoining properties.
-Also, a six (6) foot tall opaque wooden fence or brick or stone wall, a five (5) foot tall undulating mound planted with shrubs, or a row of evergreen trees shall be placed in the buffer yard

-- If an undulating mound is used to fulfill the requirements, one (1) shrub for every ten (10) feet of continuous boundary shall be planted on the mound.
-All required shrubs shall measure eighteen (18) inches in height measured from grade at the time of planting. - If a row of evergreen trees is used to meet the requirements, one (1) tree shall be placed every ten (10) feet along the property boundary.

-c.
-Buffer Yard Standards
+Also, a six (6) foot tall opaque wooden fence or brick or stone wall, a five (5) foot tall undulating mound planted with shrubs, or a row of evergreen trees shall be placed in the buffer yard shrub for every ten (10) feet of continuous boundary shall be planted on the mound.
+All required shrubs shall measure eighteen (18) inches in height measured from grade at the time of planting. - If a row of evergreen trees is used to meet the requirements, one (1) tree shall be placed every ten (10) feet along the property boundary. - c.
+Buffer Yard Standards i.
+Responsibility